Piotr1215/cloudrumble/docs/Examples/k8s-services.md

 :::note
  Typically we would use testing framework like [Specflow](https://docs.specflow.org/projects/specflow/en/latest/index.html) or [Cucumber](https://cucumber.io/),
 :::
-> but for the purpose of learning we are going to execute steps in the Katacoda environment manually.
+> but for the purpose of learning we are going to execute steps in the Killercoda environment manually.

-Let's describe our scenarios and head to my [Katacoda Scenario](https://www.katacoda.com/decoder/courses/k8s-networking/k8s-networking-services) and experiment on your own!
+Let's describe our scenarios and head to my [Killercoda Scenario](https://killercoda.com/decoder/courses/k8s-networking/k8s-networking-services) and experiment on your own!

 ### Expose pods to consumers from outside of the cluster